Flight Deck Management

 • RNP 0.3 DA if they are specifically authorized and are using approved baro-VNAV equipment.

-With WAAS: Pilots may plan to use any instrument approach procedure authorized for use with their WAAS avionics at the destination and the required alternate with the following restrictions:
+With WAAS: Pilots may plan to use any instrument approach procedure authorized for use with their WAAS avionics at the destination and the required alternate with the following restrictions.

-• When using WAAS at an alternate airport, flight planning must be based on flying the RNAV (GPS) LNAV or circling minima line, or minima on a GPS approach procedure, or conventional approach procedure with “or GPS” in the title.
+• When using WAAS at an alternate airport, flight planning must be based on one of the following:

 • Upon arrival at an alternate, the approach can be completed using the displayed level of service (e.g., LNAV/VNAV or LPV).